 An impressive 7,885m2 of turf was installed in just 13.5 hours, up by over 30 minutes on the previous world record, also set by SIS Pitches in 2014, at the Amsterdam Arena.

-Marking the first project completed ahead of the FIFA 2022 World Cup in Qatar, the work has been carried out alongside local Qatar partners Al Nakheel, who provided support staff and equipment.
+Marking the first project completed ahead of the 2022 World Football Cup in Qatar, the work has been carried out alongside local Qatar partners Al Nakheel, who provided support staff and equipment.
 This work was also carried out in the presence of the clients Aspire Zone Foundation and the Supreme Committee for Delivery & Legacy.

-SIS Pitches has continued its presence on the world stage after already announcing deals to complete work at six of the twelve stadiums to be used at the FIFA 2018 World Cup in Russia.
+SIS Pitches has continued its presence on the world stage after already announcing deals to complete work at six of the twelve stadiums to be used at the 2018 World Football Cup in Russia.

 The Khalifa International Stadium is set to be opened this month, when players will take to the new turf for the first time in the newly renovated 40,000+ seater stadium.

-David Ball, SIS Pitches’ Middle-East Managing Director, said: “On the back of some great projects at the 2018 World Cup Russia, it is great for us to be at the forefront of plans for the next FIFA tournament.
+David Ball, SIS Pitches’ Middle-East Managing Director, said: “On the back of some great projects at the 2018 World Football Cup Russia, it is great for us to be at the forefront of plans for the next tournament.

 “We are proud to have beaten our own world record, and whilst we look to complete our work efficiently, our passion for performance, quality and consistency is what we always strive for.